 Neuropeptide Y also activates hunger and is produced to encourage you to find food when you are stressed or under fasting conditions.
 It reduces energy levels to help prevent starvation, but when Neuropeptide Y levels are imbalanced, it makes you stay hungry and fatigued.

 Cortisol is the key contributor to stress response.
-When you're under the gun, cortisol gives a boost to energy and heart rate at the expense of long-term considerations.
-While Cortisol is useful and necessary, Chronic Stress and other conditions can cause Cortisol Levels to remain too high, too often.
-Cortisol increases your hunger for cheap and easy calories and it can mess with your sleep and your coping mechanisms.
-Chronically high cortisol is strongly linked to obesity.
+When you're under the gun, Cortisol gives a boost to energy and heart rate at the expense of long-term considerations.
+Cortisol is useful and necessary, but Chronic Stress and other conditions can cause Cortisol Levels to remain too high too often.
+Cortisol increases your hunger for cheap and easy calories, and it can mess with your sleep and your coping mechanisms.
+Chronically high Cortisol is strongly linked to obesity.

-Managing stress helps keep cortisol controlled, helping you stay fit.
-Exercise, mindfulness, and good sleep all help suppress Cortisol and counteract stress.
-Also, consider changing lifestyle factors which cause mental stress.
+Managing stress helps keep Cortisol controlled, helping you stay fit.
+Exercise, mindfulness and good sleep all help suppress Cortisol and counteract stress.
+Also, consider changing lifestyle factors that cause mental stress.

 Certain foods to limit to control Estrogen include refined carbohydrates and red meat.
 Exercise and controlled weight loss also diminish the severity of high Estrogen.

 Once you have completing the above contact form, for security purposes and confirmation, please confirm your information by calling us.

 Please call now: 1-800-380-5339.